islandoftex/arara/website/content/manual/Methods.md

   getSession().put('arara:myfile.tex:halt', 42);
   ```

-- `arg` This namespace acts as a bridge between contexts and the command line by
+- `arg`: This namespace acts as a bridge between contexts and the command line
-  providing access to key/value pairs defined at runtime by `--call-property`
+  and/or properties files by providing access to key/value pairs defined at
-  command line flags.
+  runtime through `--call-property` or `--properties-file` command line flags.

   ```java
   key = getSession().get('arg:key');
   ```

-Please refer to [Command line](@/manual/CLI.md) for more details on the
+Please refer to [Command line](@/manual/CLI.md) for more details on
-`--call-property` command line flag.
+both `--call-property` and `--properties-file` command line flags.
 {% end %}

 The methods presented in this section provide interesting features for